Colby Thomas: Professional career

+Oakland Athletics / Athletics

 The Oakland Athletics selected Thomas in the third round (95th overall) of the 2022 Major League Baseball draft and he signed with the team.
 He made his professional debut in 2023 with the Single-A Stockton Ports and was promoted to the High-A Lansing Lugnuts in early July.
 Over 126 appearances for the two affiliates, Thomas slashed .286/.351/.493 with 18 home runs, 82 RBI, 39 doubles, and 25 stolen bases.

 Thomas was assigned to the Double-A Midland RockHounds to open the 2024 season.
 In mid-June, he was promoted to the Triple-A Las Vegas Aviators.
 In 132 games split between the two affiliates, Thomas batted .277 with 31 home runs, 92 RBI, and 15 stolen bases.
 During the offseason he played for Team USA in the Premier 12 Tournament.

 Thomas was assigned to Las Vegas to open the 2025 season and hit a home run in the team's season opener.
 In 76 appearances for the Aviators, he slashed .297/.365/.542 with 17 home runs, 70 RBI, and seven stolen bases.

 On June 30, 2025, Thomas was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his MLB debut that night as a pinch-hitter versus the Tampa Bay Rays at George M. Steinbrenner Field.
 Thomas recorded his first MLB hit the next day, a double off of Shane Baz.
 He hit his first MLB home run on August 9, a two-run home run off of Mitchell Parker of the Washington Nationals.
 Thomas appeared in 49 games for the Athletics and hit .225 with six home runs and 19 RBI.

+Thomas was optioned to Triple-A Las Vegas to begin the 2026 season.
+He was recalled by the Athletics on April 22.
+Across 55 games played with the Athletics, Thomas batted .202 with four home runs and 11 RBI.

+Philadlephia Phillies

+On August 3, 2026, Thomas was traded to the Philadelphia Phillies in exchange for Seth Johnson.
+The Phillies subsequently assigned him to the Triple-A Lehigh Valley IronPigs.